Oncolipidomics: Why is lipidomic dysregulation pattern in blood similar for various cancers?

 Importance of Lipid Dysregulation

-Deciphering the mechanisms of the lipid dysregulation could dramatically change oncology because it can open new avenues for cancer detection with subsequent effective treatment and drug development targeting dysregulated pathways.
+Deciphering the mechanisms of lipid dysregulation could dramatically change oncology because it can open new avenues for cancer detection with subsequent effective treatment and drug development targeting dysregulated pathways.
 Early cancer diagnosis is one of the main unmet needs in medicine, which can improve the unfavorable prognosis of patients.

-Limitations of Current Lipidomics
+Current Limitations in Lipidomics

 The potential of lipidomics has not been fully explored yet because analytical workflows have limitations in terms of accurate molar quantitation and insufficient coverage of the lipidome.
 Biologists predict up to 100,000 lipid species in nature, but current methods typically report less than 1% of this number.